The SALSA MLPA Probemix P021 SMA is an in vitro diagnostic (IVD)1

 is almost always a SMA patient.
 In most populations, 95-98% of SMA patients show complete absence of at least exon 7 of the SMN1

-gene.
+gene (this percentage is lower in SMA patients from African descent (Labrum et al. 2007)).
 Most of the remaining patients have a single copy of the SMN1

 gene which is inactive due to a point mutation or a deletion of exons 1-6.
 Please note that rare cases have been described of healthy individuals with homozygous loss of SMN1